-How expensive is Sacred Valley to visit?
+How expensive is the Sacred Valley to visit?

 Peru, in general, is an affordable destination.
 Dining at a high-end restaurant can cost less than $50 USD for two, even in the capital city of Lima.
 In the Sacred Valley itself, things are usually cheaper.
 Entrees tend to cost no more than S/20 ($5 USD), although you will certainly not find the same quality of restaurant as you will in nearby Cusco.

-Accommodation can cost from as little as S/20 ($5 USD) up to $400 USD, depending on the type of hotel, guesthouse or hostel in which you stay.
+Accommodation can cost from as little as S/20 ($5 USD) up to $400 USD, depending on the type of hotel, guesthouse, or hostel in which you stay.
 Luckily, there are plenty of choices to match your budget.

 Getting around is also quite cheap.
-A one-kilometre trip usually costs around S/4 ($1 USD).
+A one-kilometer trip usually costs around S/4 ($1 USD).
 Note that taxis are unmetered, so it’s best to ask and agree upon the fare amount before you set off.

 How can you prepare for visiting the Sacred Valley?

 The Sacred Valley sits at an elevation of around 2,400 meters (8,000 feet) above sea level.
 As a result, altitude sickness can be an issue among travelers, especially those coming from lower elevations, such as Lima.
 That said, the Sacred Valley is at a much lower altitude than Cusco (3,399 meters/11,150 feet), so it can be a great place to let your body adjust to these new conditions.